Welcome to The ABC Project website.

 Most people don't carry knives.
 Why would YOU?

-• Carrying a knife does not keep you safe or make you safe
+- Carrying a knife does not keep you safe or make you safe.
+It makes you less safe

 Please read them and see how to stay safe.